axelvaldez/radical-companies/_posts/1-book2-intro/2023-06-30-radical-inspiration-and-discovery-long.markdown

   </div>
 <h1>The Most Powerful Tool We Have: Conversations</h1>
  <p>We have been thinking hard about how to  get the word out in a way that people can get.
 We recently had a conversation with Paty Preciado and she suggest the talking about our vulnerabilities let&rsquo; others talk about theirs.</p>
- <p>The other thing that caame out of this conversations is to help people with language, Radical rather than Fiat.
+ <p>The other thing that came out of this conversations is to help people with language, Radical rather than Fiat.
 It&rsquo;s like learning a new language, something I went through with English: you learn from socializing and bonding with speakers, even those with an accent.
 You see them do things and say things.
 And one day you do something similar and you say something similar.
 I remember the first time that happened to me and it was powerful.</p>

 <h1 class="_section">CO-OWNERSHIP</h1>